Zackptg5/Searx-Android/README.md

   * Select Searx Instance - takes you to the searx.space page that lists all of the active public searx instances - tap on the one you want to use
     * Enter Custom Searx Instance - Put in the url of the instance you want to choose - will default to disroot if url isn't valid
   * Enter Pi-hole URL - put url of pi-hole instance here if applicable
-  * Enable pi-hole button - has the button show up in the top bar

 ## Notes